 Remove from flame and toss gur pare in this syrup.
 They will soak up all the syrup and will become sticky and soft.
 No worries – spread them on a big plate in a single layer and let them dry out.

-Dust of the excess gur and store them in air tight container at room temperature.
+Dust of the excess gur and store them in an airtight container at room temperature.
 Good for 2-3 weeks, only if they last that long. 😉

-So this festive season try this step-by-step guide to perfect homemade Gur Para or Gur pare recipe.
+So this festive season, do try out thisGur Para or Gur pare recipe.
+If you happen to make it, then drop me a line below.
+If you have any questions, I would be happy to answer them.
 There is still plenty of time left to pull off this quick and easy sweet.